Mean-field games with rough common noise: the compactification approach: Introduction

-A well-known drawback of the weak equilibrium lies in its potential dependence on some additional information beyond the common noise.
-In reality, $\bmu=\{\mu_t\}_{t\in [0,T]}$ represents the statistical distribution among all agents, hence should be completely determined and recorded after the realization of the common noise—the sole uncertainty at the systematic level.
-This motivates us to adopt a pathwise perspective to cope with common noise: instead of conditioning on a random input, we fix it as a deterministic path within the state dynamics; see the $d \bB$-term in \eqref{state-dynamic-1}.
-The pathwise perspective on state equations or control problems has been proposed and investigated in the literature in different models to provide an equivalent problem formulation by freezing the external randomness in the original problem, see, for instance, \cite{pathwisecontrol}, \cite{BailleulCatellierDelarue_MFRDE}, \cite{CoghiDeuschelFrizMaurelli2020}, \cite{controleedRSDE}, \cite{BoWangWeiYu_PathwiseCompact} among others.
-In our pathwise formulation of MFGs, the randomness comes from the discrepancy among the idiosyncratic noises of different agents and potentially from external randomization of control (i.e., relaxed control formulation; see Definition \ref{def:pathwise-relax-control}), but not from the common noise.
-Consequently, the measure flow $\bmu$ becomes a deterministic flow, eliminating the technical issues posed by conditional laws; see the similar treatment of pathwise formulation of Poissonian common noise in mean-field control problems in the recent study \cite{BoWangWeiYu_PathwiseCompact}.
-On the other hand, unlike the Poisson case in \cite{BoWangWeiYu_PathwiseCompact}, to capture the low regularity of the noisy signal $\bB$ in Brownian type, a rough path noise is a natural and suitable choice, which is the main motivation for us to study MFG with rough common noise.
+A well-known drawback of weak equilibrium is its potential dependence on additional information beyond the common noise.
+In reality, $\bmu=\{\mu_t\}_{t\in [0,T]}$ represents the statistical distribution of all agents and should therefore be completely determined once the common noise, the sole source of uncertainty at the systematic level, is realized.
+This motivates us to adopt a pathwise perspective on common noise: instead of conditioning on a random input, we fix it as a deterministic path within the state dynamics; see the $d \bB$-term in \eqref{state-dynamic-1}.
+The pathwise perspective on state equations and control problems has been proposed and investigated in several models, yielding equivalent formulations by freezing the external randomness in the original problem; see, for instance, \cite{pathwisecontrol}, \cite{BailleulCatellierDelarue_MFRDE}, \cite{CoghiDeuschelFrizMaurelli2020}, \cite{controleedRSDE}, \cite{BoWangWeiYu_PathwiseCompact} among others.
+In our pathwise formulation of MFGs, the randomness comes from discrepancies among the idiosyncratic noises of different agents and potentially from external randomization of control (i.e., the relaxed control formulation; see Definition \ref{def:pathwise-relax-control}), but not from the common noise.
+Consequently, the measure flow $\bmu$ becomes deterministic, eliminating the technical issues posed by conditional laws; see the analogous pathwise treatment of Poissonian common noise in mean-field control problems in the recent study \cite{BoWangWeiYu_PathwiseCompact}.
+On the other hand, unlike the Poisson case in \cite{BoWangWeiYu_PathwiseCompact}, to capture the low time regularity of the continuous noisy signal $\bB$, rough-path noise is a natural and suitable choice, which is the main motivation for our study of MFG with rough common noise.